tachyontraveler/magpie_workflow/README.md

 2. workflow.py is a simple script using basic python functions and in-built python3 libraries.
 Always welcome to have a look and/or make edits.
 3. Internal configurations and default values can be edited inside the workflow.py - if necessary.
 But no edits are needed at all by default - if Steps 1-4 above are followed.
 4. Adding a configuration file could've made this system flexible, but I just wanted to keep it simple to use, at least for now.
 5. Any pull requests with relevant modifications are highly appreciated.
+If someone wanna make this README file less messy, you're always welcome to do that.